-(2) Amount presented in addition to all expenses commonly paid by tenants under triple-net leases.
-Assumes up-front IRU payments are amortized over the term of the lease.
-(3) Calculated as initial cash lease payment divided by Uniti's net cash investment in the fiber assets.
+- (1) Bluebird transaction closed on August 30, 2019. - (2) Amount presented in addition to all expenses commonly paid by tenants under triple-net leases.
+Assumes up-front IRU payments are amortized over the term of the lease. - (3) - Calculated as initial cash lease payment divided by Unit's net cash investment in the fiber assets.
 TPx, CableSouth, and Bluebird yields represent initial investment cash yield.
 National MSO yield represents the incremental cash yield on non-anchor tenant lease-up.
-(4) TPx, CableSouth, and Bluebird leased fiber represent the fiber that was leased to each company.
-CenturyLink leased fiber represents the fiber that was leased fiber represents the fiber from our current portfolio that was leased to the National MSO.
+TPx, CableSouth, and Bluebird leased fiber represent the fiber that was leased to each company.
+CenturyLink leased fiber represents the fiber that was leased to the National MSO.
+Uniti (4)

-Represents acquired fiber that Uniti has exclusive use of.
+(5) Represents acquired fiber that Uniti has exclusive use of.